TIBCOSoftware/mashling-recipes/README.md

 	docker-machine create --driver virtualbox default
 	eval $(docker-machine env default)

-### Create a sample mashling app and deploy it in Envoy front-proxy
+### Create a sample Kafka mashling app and deploy it in Envoy front-proxy
 #### Command
 	$jdoe-machine:front-proxy jdoe$ pwd
 	/Users/jdoe/front-proxy

+	$jdoe-machine:front-proxy jdoe$ ./createKafkaMashlingOnEnvoy.sh

+This will create a sample mashling app named 'kafka-mashling-app' under /Users/jdoe/front-proxy/gateway folder.

+This will also create an envoy front-proxy setup with the 'kafka-mashling-app' as a member of the envoy mesh.

+The 'kafka-mashling-app' app will consume the Kakfa topic 'users'.

+### Create a sample HTTP mashling app and deploy it in Envoy front-proxy
+#### Command
+	$jdoe-machine:front-proxy jdoe$ pwd
+	/Users/jdoe/front-proxy

-	$jdoe-machine:front-proxy jdoe$ ./createMashlingOnEnvoy.sh
+	$jdoe-machine:front-proxy jdoe$ ./createHttpMashlingOnEnvoy.sh

-This will create a sample mashling app named 'sample-mashling-app' under /Users/jdoe/front-proxy/gateway folder.
+This will create a sample mashling app named 'http-mashling-app' under /Users/jdoe/front-proxy/gateway folder.

-This will also create an envoy front-proxy setup with the 'sample-mashling-app' as a member of the envoy mesh.
+This will also create an envoy front-proxy setup with the 'http-mashling-app' as a member of the envoy mesh.

-The 'sample-mashling-app' app will expose the endpoint (/pets/1)
+The 'http-mashling-app' app will expose the endpoint (/pets/1)

 Access the mashling service (service3) behind the proxy as
 > curl -v $(docker-machine ip default):8000/pets/1